Note: The next round of applications is expected to open on 1 February 2024.

 - you have been in dialogue with a significant number of potential customers/users.

-- there exists an early prototype and that
+- there exists an early prototype

 - a team has been established around the idea.